dpk6691/Ecommerce-ReactRedux/README.md

 - React: Frontend framework for building the user interface
 - Redux: State management library for managing global application state
 - Tailwind CSS: Utility-first CSS framework for styling
-- Node.js: JavaScript runtime for building server-side logic (if applicable)
 - Vite: for Fast Refresh.
 HMR and some ESLint rules